 After starting the project, the Startup window displays the status (running or not running) of each module in your application.
 In addition, it lets you enable any or all of the following diagnostic tools: PropertyWatch (Watch), TraceWindow (Trace), and ModuleInformation (Info).

 The tools you select will begin running in separate windows as long as your application is running.
-If you do not see these windows you may find them minimized at the bottom of your screen.
+If you do not see these windows, you may find them minimized at the bottom of your screen.

 If you select the "Modules Status" tab, you will see the original status panel.
 While the project is running, you can start or stop individual modules at any time.

-You can also change object and property values from the Property Watch screen as long as the changes are permitted.
+You can also change the object and property values from the Property Watch screen as long as the changes are permitted.